klslndgrn/klslndgrn-public/PowerGrid/readme.md

 # Assignment 1 - EH2745

+## Author

-Author: Klas Lindgren
+Klas Lindgren

+## Subject

-Subject: The first assignment involves reading and parsing a CIM data file representing a small power system.
+The first assignment involves reading and parsing a CIM data file representing a small power system.
 You are then tasked with storing the data and analyzing it to generate a model of the grid using the Pandapower toolbox.

+## PLEASE NOTE THAT

-This file requires iGraph (pip install igraph)
+This file requires iGraph (pip install igraph).

 ## File Descriptions

-### main.py
+### main.py and mainGUI.py

-This file contains the main structure of the program.
-Which includes...

-### xml_read.py

-This file contains the program which loads and extracts information from the XML-files.
+"main.py" contains the main structure of the program.
+Which includes a function that retreivs equipment data from an EQ XML-file, create_data_lists(), and another function that updates these equipments based on a SSH XML-file, update_data_lists().
+This file also contains a function, grid_initializer(), that creates buses and nodes from conducting equipment "BusBars" and remaining nodes from connectivity nodes.

+"mainGUI.py" is the file that runs "main.py" but with a user GUI. "mainGUI.py" needs to be runned for the GUI to appear.

+Descriptions of the other files can be found below.

 ### psclasses.py